intowow/CrystalExpressCNSample/Docs/IntegrationGuide.md

 ```

 ## 6. AD Preview
-In Demo App, you can utilize deeplink to do AD preview, sample url link like follows:
+- By utilizing ios deeplink, we can to do AD preview in real app, sample url link like follows:
-`crystalexpress://adpreview?adid={number}`
+`urlScheme://adpreview?adid={number}`
+- First you need to register a URL scheme in you app
+ - in Project > Info > URL Types, register a url scheme for your app to enable the deeplink.
+- Add the following code in `AppDelegate.m` to enable the crystalexpress adPreview function.

 ```objc
 #pragma mark - deeplinking